 What makes Spyware lethal is that it is very difficult to identify as it is usually masked and can sit in your device unnoticed, however in extreme cases, it may cause noticeable lag, and in some cases, it may charge your credit card with small amounts, hence if this happens, you must immediately seek help as your device is potentially infected by a Spyware.

 Types of Spyware

-It is the type of Spyware that specifically targets user data such as passwords, personal and financial details, and documents.
+This is the type of Spyware that specifically targets user data such as passwords, personal and financial details, and documents.
 It sits on your device unidentified and passes the sensitive information to the hacker.
-The information could thereafter be sold or used by the hacker for their benefit.
+The information could thereafter be sold or used by the hacker for their own benefit.